Random Vector Functional Link Networks for Function Approximation on Manifolds: Introduction

 In this paper, we study the uniform approximation capabilities of RVFL networks.
 More specifically, we consider the problem of using RVFL networks to estimate a continuous, compactly supported function on \(N\)-dimensional Euclidean space.

-The first theoretical result on approximating properties of RVFL networks, due to Igelnik and Pao, guarantees that continuous functions may be universally approximated on compact sets using RVFL networks, provided the number of nodes \(n\in\mathbb{N}\) in the network is allowed to go to infinity \citep{igelnik1995stochastic}.
+The first theoretical result on approximating properties of RVFL networks, due to Igelnik and Pao, guarantees that continuous functions may be universally approximated on compact sets using RVFL networks, provided the number of nodes \(n\in\mathbb{N}\) in the network goes to infinity \citep{igelnik1995stochastic}.
 Moreover, it shows that the mean square error of the approximation vanishes at a rate proportional to \(1/n\).
 At the time, this result was state-of-the-art and justified how RVFL networks were used in practice.
-However, the original theorem, although correct in spirit, is not technically correct.
+However, the original theorem is not technically correct.
 In fact, several aspects of the proof technique are flawed.
-Some of the minor flaws are mentioned in~\citet{li1997commentson}, but the subsequent revisions do not address the more major issues that we tackle here -- see Remark \ref{rmk: after IP95}.
+Some of the minor flaws are mentioned in~\cite{li1997commentson}, but the subsequent revisions do not address the more significant issues which would make the statement of the result technically correct.
+We address these issues in this paper, see Remark~\ref{rmk: after IP95}.
 Thus, our first contribution to the theory of RVFL networks is a corrected version of the original Igelnik and Pao theorem: